 prefer the pills because they are very palatable and can be crushed and

-added to canned food.
-I do not like pilling cats so if your cat will not eat crushed clavamox
+whole.)
+I do not like 'pilling' cats so if your cat will not eat crushed clavamox

-tablets in tasty canned food or baby food, then use the liquid
+tablets in tasty canned food or baby food or in a Pill Pocket, then use the liquid

 Laboratory analysis of urine